gaurang2001/connect-4/README.md

 - MongoDB - 3.6.5
 - Socket.io - 4.0.1
 #### Setup
-1. Make sure you have Node.js, MongoDB installed on your system, if not, follow these steps, otherwise, skip :
+1. Make sure you have Node.js, MongoDB installed on your system, if not, follow these steps:

  - To install Node.js
 ```
 curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -